 - A “trip” does not have to be round trip.
-That means that I could simply book a one-way $300 flight to earn the bonus miles.
+That means that I could simply book two one-way $250 flights to earn the bonus miles.

 - Using a bump voucher counts as booking a paid fare.
 This will be obvious to those who regularly get bumped, but for those who have less experience with vouchers, it’s worth noting that when you use a bump voucher to book, you get credit as if it were a fare you paid with your money.
 A couple of years ago, Nick booked a couple of his flights with bump vouchers and even got bumped again and received a bump voucher on one of the trips he took to trigger the Mile Play offer.
 Neither using nor receiving a bump voucher will disqualify your trip.

 - Must travel on United and United Express to qualify.
 Flights on Star Alliance partners do not count.